samisalona/cucumber-java-using-BDD/README.md

 ## Automation Framework
 Framework: Comprise of an Abstract class which instantiates a Common driver to be used across Page Objects class.

 Pages: Comprise of all page object models e.g. Register.page

-Runners: Contains a Cucumber Runner which glues Step Defs with Feature files and also configures the Output results
+Runners: Contains a Cucumber Runner which glues Step Defs with Feature files and also configures the Output results.

-Stepdefs: It comprises of methods that marry up with features and the classes in the other packages
+Stepdefs: It comprises of methods that marry up with features and the classes in the other packages.

 Common: It's a class to read the XML file available under resources folder.

 resources: Comprises of cucumber feature file as well as the data XML.